-Within Google Sheets access the GSuite Marketplace by selecting the "Add-ons" menu and then "Get add-ons".
+The add-on is available in the G Suite Marketplace.
+Or within Google Sheets access the GSuite Marketplace by selecting the "Add-ons" menu and then "Get add-ons".
 Search for "GCalendar Sync" and install it.
 Three commands are added in a "GCalendar Sync" menu.
 One copies events from a calendar into a spreadsheet.
 Another command goes in the opposite direction, spreadsheet to calendar.
 And the third command is for changing settings.

 The set up involves preparing a Google Calendar and Google Sheet.